marisacasillas/chatterlab/content/courses/TR1-2026/Casillas-TR1-Winter2026-Syllabus.md

 * **Pre-class reading:** WRB Chapter 4 (pp. 117–151)

 * **Assignments due today:** Complete the exercises: Change One Variable (p.125), Before and After (p.133), Map Out Your Collective (Secondary Source Search) (p.138), Find and Replace All “Insider Language” (p.146).
-Circulate the “lay version” of your research proposal (the result of the Find and Replace exercise) with the class by 8pm on _Wednesday, February 11th_.
+Circulate the “lay version” of your research proposal (the result of the Find and Replace exercise) with the class by 8pm on _Sunday, February 15th_.

 ### Tuesday, 17 February 2026 (7.1)